ehtbanton/Exammer/EMAIL_SETUP.md

 # Email Configuration Guide - Custom API

-This guide explains how to configure email for user verification and password reset functionality in Erudate using your custom email API.
+This guide explains how to configure email for user verification and password reset functionality in Exammer using your custom email API.

 ## Overview

-Erudate sends verification emails when users sign up by making HTTP POST requests to your custom email API endpoint.
+Exammer sends verification emails when users sign up by making HTTP POST requests to your custom email API endpoint.
 You have full control over how emails are sent.

 ## Configuration